ccswbs/UoGd7-Training/_Projects/Student Affairs.md

 # Meeting With Student affairs

-Attendees: PJ Mancuso, Saman Asaif, Jessica Westlake
+Attendees: PJ Mancuso, Saman Asif, Jessica Westlake
 Goal: To discuss SA website and to get them ready for production by the end of Sprint 10.

 An accessibility report has been created by Saman.
 A second a11y report will be created after the sprint is over.